|Baker Street Brewery's founder and head brewer Art Hannemann takes you

 392 George St, New Brunswick NJ

-When I arrived the place was bustling with brewery activity.
-Many barrels of used grain were
+arrived the place was bustling with brewery activity.
+Many barrels of used grain were being wheeled

-being wheeled outside to an unknown destination.
-The smell of fresh grain adds to the brewpub
+outside to an unknown destination.
+The smell of fresh grain adds to the brewpub atmosphere, and

-to the Children's Burn Camp charity.
-This is as good as a red ale gets, full of flavor and just
+Burn Camp charity.
+This is as good as a red ale gets, full of flavor and just enough hops.

 Full Moon Pale Ale is simply loaded with Cascade Hops.
 This one reminds me of a west coast